RSiderits/SLIDE_RAMP/README.md

 laboratory engineering control designed to safely stabilize a standard 25 × 75 mm glass microscope slide during removal of adhesive-backed slide labels.
-The device was developed by the DLS Safety Committee under the leadership of Richard Siderits MD, to reduce the risks associated with simultaneous handling of two recognized “sharps”: a razor blade and a glass microscope slide.
+The device was developed by the DLS Safety Committee under the leadership of Dr. Richard Siderits, to reduce the risks associated with simultaneous handling of two recognized “sharps”: a razor blade and a glass microscope slide.